hyperionian/cloudformation-example/README.md

-# Deploying a Splunk Enterprise instance in a private subnet within a VPC with a NAT instance
+# Deploying a pair of public and private subnets with a NAT instance and a Splunk Enterprise instance within a VPC

 This Cloudformation stack can be run in ap-southeast-2 region.